Michael Callan: Columbia Pictures

 Columbia Pictures' first role for Callan was in a prestige production, They Came to Cordura (1959), starring Gary Cooper.
 Columbia then considered Callan for a number of projects, including The Mountain Road, by Theodore White, Parrish, and Let No Man Write My Epitaph.
 Callan's second film with Columbia was the lead role in The Flying Fontaines (1959).

-In October 1959, Columbia Pictures announced that Callan was one of 11 young names the studio would be building up—the others were James Darren, (Darren's soon-to-be wife) Evy Norlund, Glenn Corbett, Carol Douglas, Jo Morrow, Margie Regan, Joby Baker, Rian Garrick, Joe Gallison, and Steve Baylor.
+In October 1959, Columbia Pictures announced that Callan was one of 11 young names the studio would be building up—the others were James Darren, Evy Norlund (Darren's soon-to-be wife), Glenn Corbett, Carol Douglas, Jo Morrow, Margie Regan, Joby Baker, Rian Garrick, Joe Gallison, and Steve Baylor.
 He co-starred with Dick Clark and Tuesday Weld in Because They're Young (1960), and had a cameo in Pepe (1960).

 Callan was unable to reprise his West Side Story role of Riff in the film version due to his contract with Columbia, but he did dance in the film Gidget Goes Hawaiian (1961), opposite Deborah Walley as Gidget and Darren as Moondoggie.
 He appeared in the fantasy adventure film, Mysterious Island (1961).

 Callan was a juvenile delinquent threatening Alan Ladd in 13 West Street (1962), then was reunited with Walley in the family comedy, Bon Voyage!
 (1962) for Walt Disney.
-Back at Columbia, he appeared in a big hit, The Interns (1962), as one of four young doctors.
+Filmink argued "Callan had a strand of cruelty about his screen persona, which ensured that he was an excellent villain, but could be unsettling in more sympathetic roles such as this one."
+Back at Columbia, Callan appeared in a big hit, The Interns (1962), as one of four young doctors.
 Selznick said at the time "Mickey is very hot now".

 Callan had a supporting role in The Victors (1963) and a bigger one in The New Interns (1964).
 In April 1964 Columbia said they had signed him to a new contract and would put him in King Rat.
 In June 1964 Columbia announced they had signed him to a six-picture contract.

 Callan did not appear in King Rat.
 In 1964, he guest-starred in episodes of television series Twelve O'Clock High and Breaking Point.
 Around this time he released an album, My Home Town.
+He was announced for the lead role in King Rat but in what has been described as "the biggest missed opportunity of Callan's career" the part went to George Segal.

 After You Must Be Joking!
 (1965) Callan played the romantic lead in the Western comedy Cat Ballou (1965) opposite Jane Fonda.
+Filmink argued "even if most of the attention for that movie went to Fonda and Lee Marvin, Callan was very winning, and it’s a shame that he didn’t play the love interest for more female stars."
 In August 1965, he signed a four-picture deal with Columbia and at one point was mentioned as a possible star for the space adventure Marooned (1969).